Cross-selling is the technique of offering complementary products to customers to boost both revenue and satisfaction.

-It’s also worthy to note that 91% of buyers are more likely to shop from brands who provide them with relevant offers and recommendations, and 86% of customers with great purchase experiences will likely buy from the same brand again.
+It’s also worth noting that 91% of buyers are more likely to shop from brands that provide them with relevant offers and recommendations, and 86% of customers with great purchase experiences will likely buy from the same brand again.

 The question isn’t whether or not prioritizing current wholesale customers by offering additional relevant shopping experiences is a good idea.
 The question is: How can wholesale brands effectively sell more to existing loyal customers?